 - 1. Cut out the Species Info Cards; consider laminating them for longevity. - 2.
-Copy and cut out the data cards and place each fish species data in the appropriate envelope. - 3.
+Copy and cut out the data cards and place each data strip in the appropriate envelope. - 3.
 Decide how many groups you would like you need four groups (or multiples of four so that each species is represented equally).